kkinnear/zprint/README.md

 ### *Recent Additions!*

+ * The library is now thread-safe (only if you format all strings or all structures.
+You can't intermix them simultaneously.)
+ * Tests now also run in babaska (thanks to @borkdude)
  * Fixed issue with Clojure 1.11.0-alpha4.
  * Implemented `{:output {:range? true}}` to ease integration with IDE's.
  * New version of rewrite-clj now used for both .clj and .cljs.
 Many thanks to